Salinas-Data-Solutions/salinas-website/src/content/pages/index.md

       - title:
         description: Strategic knowledge on AI and business empathy
   - _bookshop_name: home/implementationGuide
-    title: "Download Our AI Implementation Guide!"
+    title: Download Our AI Implementation Guide!
+    description: >-
-    description: We have compiled our knowledge on the successful planning and implementation of AI solutions in an ebook that will help you to learn about.
+      We have compiled our knowledge on the successful planning and implementation of AI solutions in an ebook that will help you to learn about.
     features:
-      - title: "AI capabilities and the most promising use cases"
+      - title: AI capabilities and the most promising use cases
+      - title: >-
-      - title: "Requirements and necessary resources for AI development and implementation"
+          Requirements and necessary resources for AI development and implementation
-      - title: "Risks and challenges of AI and how to mitigate them"
+      - title: Risks and challenges of AI and how to mitigate them
-    buttonText: "Call To Action"
+    buttonText: Call To Action
-    buttonHref: "#"
+    buttonHref: '#'
   - _bookshop_name: home/applications
     title: What We Have Worked On
     subTitle: AI Application Examples
     buttonText: Request a free demo!
     buttonHref: '#'
-    bottomBlockTitle: "Are you curious about what AI can do for you?"
+    bottomBlockTitle: Are you curious about what AI can do for you?
+    bottomBlockDescription: >-
-    bottomBlockDescription: "We will prepare a free demo session based on your business needs and requirements.
-Request a demo session today and we will build a free Generative AI prototype for you!"
+      We will prepare a free demo session based on your business needs and requirements.
+Request a demo session today and we will build a free Generative AI prototype for you!
     items:
       - title: Engineering Workflow Assistant
         description: >-